-The high mountain passes of India are located in the Indian Himalaya.
+The high mountain passes in India are located in the Indian Himalaya.
 These alpine passes were once used as the sole gateways to the neighboring countries for trade, travel, migration and even for war.
 Today, these mountain passes attract several adventure aficionados like trekkers and mountaineers.
 India has also got the world’s highest motorable mountain passes in the form of Marsimik La (5679m) and Khardung La (5359m).
 Some of the mountain passes between India and China were also called ‘Silk Route’ as it is believed that Chinese silk was transported through these routes during the Han Dynasty.
 Today, these passes are the major attraction during trekking expeditions.

 The Karakoram Pass is also known as the silk route of India.
 The pass is located at an elevation of 5,540 meters above sea level and is the part of the Karakoram Range of mountain along the Sino-Indian border.
 Karakoram Pass is reckoned to be a potential tripoint of India, Pakistan and China.
 The pass once rendered excellent trade facility between India and China.